koor-tech/koor/Documentation/Getting-Started/glossary.md

 The [Rook toolbox](../Troubleshooting/ceph-toolbox.md) is a container with common tools used for rook debugging and testing.

+## Koor

+### Koor Storage Distribution (KSD)

+Koor Storage Distribution (KSD) is a product based on Rook Ceph that makes running and maintaining Ceph storage on Kubernetes easier.

 ## Ceph

 [Ceph](https://docs.ceph.com/en/latest/) is a distributed network storage and file system with distributed metadata management and POSIX semantics.
 See also the [Ceph Glossary](https://docs.ceph.com/en/latest/glossary/).
 Here are a few of the important terms to understand: